Catalog: Rockland/Westchester Teachers' Center Institute

 Location: Asynchronous

+This Free class is only open to consortium members.
 This online course (Grades 4-12) will explore how picture books enhance instruction across various subjects, including Special Education, ENL, Science, Social Studies, ELA, Art, Guidance, Music, Science, and Math.
 Participants will examine strategies to foster critical thinking, cultural awareness, and interdisciplinary learning through articles, podcasts, library exploration, and online resources and will be asked to share and comment on each other's lessons.
 Guidance will be provided on how to use picture books to improve content mastery, spark inquiry, and engage diverse learners, culminating in an opportunity to curate an instructional book collection and lesson plans.
 By the end of this course, participants will understand the benefits of using picture books in their classrooms, curate a list of books with accompanying lesson plans, and apply strategies to guide students through prereading, during-reading, and post-reading activities.
-PLEASE NOTE: The institute cannot refund a participant once the class has commenced.